baiyun-jing/gwe/content/get-involved.md

 ## Join the Core Team

 If you’re interested in helping plan events, or in working on projects to do with gender in economics/in our department, we’d love to have you join us on the core team!
-Core team meetings are Tuesdays, 3-4pm.
+The core team meets monthly.
 Email `harvardgwe@gmail.com` for more info.